Boris Johnson Is Likely to Be Britain's Next Prime Minister. Who Is He?

 The son of British politician Stanley Johnson, Boris was born Alexander Boris de Pfeffel Johnson and can trace his family line back to King George II.

 Johnson went to Eton, the most prestigious private school in the U.K., where he was “a fully fledged school celebrity,” according to Just Boris, a biography of Johnson written by Sonia Purnell.
-But even as a teenager he was already being reprimanded for the same lack of organization and attention to detail that his opponents criticize today.
+But even as a teenager he was already being reprimanded for what his modern critics still today argue are his failings, including a lack of organization and attention to detail.

 He also went to Oxford University, where he was a friend of David Cameron, who would go on to become British Prime Minister.
 There, they were both members of the so-called “Bullingdon Club” of exclusively male students, which was known for trashing restaurants and being made up largely of scions of the aristocracy.